wilsonmar/wilsonmar.github.io/_posts/2018-08-02-salesforce-project-plans.md

 When changes need to be organized into <strong>releases</strong>, we keep to a regular cadence of pre-scheduled <strong>system demos</strong> (every two weeks) to review a group of changes going into production.

-If we discover during our work that something won't fit within the "time box", we reduce the scope of features.
+If we discover during our work that something can't fit within the "time box", we reduce the scope of features.
 "Fit in" includes all aspects necessary for "productive use" (security, migrations, testing, training, etc.).

 ![agile-parallel-751x296.png](https://user-images.githubusercontent.com/300046/43693290-516a4f50-98ea-11e8-8157-d3f3b26e8a24.png)